Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Fist of Titans/Chambered Fist Charge.md

 Prerequisite Charms:
   - None
 ---
 ThewielderdrawsfromCreation’sdragonlinestostoreup power that patiently waits to be unleashed.
-She takes an Aim action (Exalted, p.
+She takes an [[Aim]] action (Exalted, p.
 196), building up one charge.
 Each charge adds +1 to raw damage on the hammer’s withering attacks.
-She may stack up to (Essence) charges, plus one per earth-aspected hearthstone slotted into Fist of Titans.
+She may stack up to ([[Essence]]) charges, plus one per earth-aspected hearthstone slotted into [[Fist of Titans]].

 ## Resonant

-This Evocation may be repurchased at Essence 3, granting two charges per use.
+This Evocation may be repurchased at [[Essence]] 3, granting two charges per use.